KayCyber-30/configure-ad/README.md

 - Set up Domain Controller in Azure
 - Set up Client-1 in Azure
 - After VM is created, set Domain Controller’s NIC Private IP address to be static
+- Log into the VM and disable the Windows Firewall (for testing connectivity)
+- After VM is created, set Client-1’s DNS settings to DC-1’s Private IP address
+- Attempt to ping DC-1’s private IP address and ensure the ping succeeded
+- From Client-1, open PowerShell and run ipconfig /all and the output for the DNS settings should show Dc-1's private IP Address
 - Install Active Directory
 - Create a Domain Admin user within the domain
 - Join Client1 to your domain(my-domain.com)